 There is nothing similar in the Svalbard flora.

-On Bjørnøya found mainly on the coastal terraces, directly on mineral soil or in short-grown vegetation carpets, but with little composition.
+On Bjørnøya found mainly on the coastal terraces, directly on mineral soil or in short-grown vegetation carpets, but with little competition.
 The ecology on Prins Karls Forland is not known.
 Usually this is a plant of rocks, crevices in stones, and in dry heath with open patches.
 Probably indifferent as to soil reaction (pH).

 Thermophilous.
 Middle arctic tundra zone and weakly oceanic section.
 On Bjørnøya Engelskjøn & Schweitzer (1970) reported 37 localities, i.e., as rather common.
 There are reports not yet supported with specimens from somewhere on Prins Karls Forland west of Spitsbergen (not included in map).
 Rhodiola rosea belongs to a west coast element in Svalbard, with, e.g., Cerastium alpinum, Luzula arcuata, Ranunculus glacialis, and Salix herbacea.